abdanar/abdanar.github.io/_pages/home.md

 **Dear MATH 358 Students,**

 I hope you are doing well and staying engaged in your studies.
-I want to inform you about an upcoming practice midterm exam scheduled for 12 November (Sunday) at 17:40 in room M203.
+I am writing to inform you about an upcoming practice midterm exam scheduled for 12 November (Sunday) at 17:40 in room M203.

 **Details of the Practice Midterm Exam:**